 While Japan’s reopening has occurred in fits and starts thus far, we remain optimistic that a further acceleration will occur.
 This is predicated upon the country’s economy being beholden to tourism and already in the midst of a worsening recession.

 As a partial remedy to this, the Japanese government has attempted to revive its battered tourism industry by paying for residents to go on vacation within the country.
-Approximately 1.35 trillion yen was earmarked for the “Go To Travel” campaign, part of a gigantic emergency relief and stimulus package that will exceed 200 trillion yen.
+Approximately 1.35 trillion yen was earmarked for the “Go To Travel” campaign to jumpstart domestic travel among Japanese residents.
+However, this is widely viewed as a stopgap measure, and that Japan’s travel-dependent economy will struggle until border restrictions are lifted.

-Beyond the “Go to Travel” campaign, Japanese leaders have discussed other plans to jump-start the world’s third-largest economy.
-Officials have indicated a desire to balance being diligent against spread with considering how to resume international travel.
+To that end, Japanese leaders have expressed a desire to balance being diligent against spread with considering how to resume international travel.
 The number of travelers to Japan has plunged in recent months, with visitors down 99.9% year over year in the last several months.

 Prior to this year, tourism to Japan has been surging, with several consecutive record setting years.
 Last year, Japan’s tourism numbers were up to a record 31.9 million visitors.
 In fact, every single year since 2013 has been a new record for inbound tourism to Japan.